JGCRI/gcam-doc/economy.md

 Historical calibration of the macroeconomic accounts uses a combination of socioeconomic, national-account, labor, capital, and sectoral data.
 Population and GDP are processed from historical data and extended with SSP assumptions.
 National-account variables such as capital stock, labor compensation, capital compensation, depreciation rates, savings rates, and capital net exports are processed from datasets including the Penn World Table, the Global Macro Database, FAOSTAT-based GDP inputs, GTAP-based sectoral information, and other mapping files.

-With GCAM-Macro-KLEAM, the historical calibration also includes more detailed labor-market and agricultural value-added information.
+With GCAM-Macro, the historical calibration also includes more detailed labor-market and agricultural value-added information.
 Total employment is used as a labor-supply input, and labor is allocated between Agriculture and Materials.
 Agricultural labor and capital inputs are compiled from sources including FAO, USDA, ILO, and GTAP-based data, then downscaled to agricultural sectors and technologies.

 Energy service quantities are still derived from GCAM energy-sector outputs and aggregated into an energy-service input to the Materials production function.
 Agricultural nonfood outputs are similarly aggregated into an agricultural nonfood-service input.
 Agricultural food services are treated separately and enter final consumption directly.